triton-inference-server/server/docs/quickstart.md

 ### Run on System with GPUs

 Use the following command to run Triton with the example model repository you just created.
+The [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) must be installed for Docker to recognize the GPU(s).
 The --gpus=1 flag indicates that 1 system GPU should be made available to Triton for inferencing.

 ```
 $ docker run --gpus=1 --rm -p8000:8000 -p8001:8001 -p8002:8002 -v/full/path/to/docs/examples/model_repository:/models nvcr.io/nvidia/tritonserver:<xx.yy>-py3 tritonserver --model-repository=/models